aymanimtyaz/StateEngine/README.md

 - Only one default state can exist for a state machine.
 Trying to assign more than one default state handle will raise a ```DefaultStateHandlerClash``` exception.
 - A default state is not necessary.
 However, if ```state=None``` is passed to ```execute```, and a default state handler is not defined.
 A ```NoDefaultState``` exception will be raised.
 - If using ```IntegratedStateEngine```, the ```uid``` passed to ```execute()``` should only be of types ```str```, ```int```, or ```float```.
 An ```InvalidUIDType``` exception will be raised otherwise.
+- The ```current_state``` property can only be accessed from within a handler context, that is, inside a handler function.
+Trying to access it from outside a handler function will raise a ```OutsideHandlerContext``` exception.

 ### Good practices
 - The states' names should reflect what their handlers are supposed to do.
-This will make it easy to debug and maintain the state machine code in the future.
+This will make it easy to maintain and debuga the state machine code in the future.

 ### To Do
 -  [x] Make unpacking inputs to state handlers more Pythonic.
-- [ ] Allow a handler to handle multiple states.
+-  [x] Allow a handler to handle multiple states.
 - [ ] Add a global ```current_state``` object that stores the current state.
 - [ ] Use Redis to store state in ```IntegratedStateEngine```
 - [ ] Improve API documentation.